rougier/scipy-crash-course/02-introduction.md

 Beside being a convenient calculator, Python is also (and mostly) a powerful programming language with an elegant and intuitive syntax.
-Furthermore, you have to knwo that Python is an interpreted langage, meaning each time you enter a set of instructions, they need to be intepreted by the Python interpreter.
+Furthermore, you have to know that Python is an interpreted langage, meaning each time you enter a set of instructions, they need to be intepreted by the Python interpreter.
 This can make Python quite slow in some situation but we'll later how to overcome most of Python slowness.